Hiking trails designed by the same people

 This small, boutique B&B has nine, simple-but-comfortable guest rooms.
 It will be our group's home for our time together.

 Mornings, we'll enjoy a hungry-hiker buffet breakfast in the dining room.
 Evenings, we can relax in the spa.
-The Aosta centro storico (ancient city-center) is a short drive away, and all our trailheads are within easy reach.
+The Aosta centro storico (ancient city-center) is a 30-minute drive, and all our trailheads are within 40 to 70 minutes.
 We'll dine out each night, choosing from Aosta's wealth of ristorantes, trattorias, and osterias.

 We've banished the expected from our itinerary.
 Courmayeur, for example, is famous, expensive, crowded, and inconveniently located relative to the premier trails.
 And what about the Italian stretch of the Tour de Mont Blanc?
 It's fine—for the uninquiring hordes oblivious to alternatives.
 But the daring trails we'll hike together are more exciting.
 Of course, we too will see Mont Blanc (Monte Bianco to Italians).
 But we'll see this great massif—bristling with pinnacles and draped with glaciers—from extraordinary vantages.

 We've timed our trip for optimal conditions.
 Most Europeans will then be back at work or school, so the trails will be reasonably peaceful, and the mountain roads uncongested.
 Yet the weather should still be comfortably warm and dry.
 Plus, here on the Italian/southern side of the Alps, the weather is generally much sunnier than elsewhere in the range, such as France and Switzerland.

 "These trails rank among the most captivating we've hiked in our many, multi-month explorations of the French, Swiss, Austrian, and Italian Alps." — S & C